 Controlling the sky brightness in light-polluted images should also be a consideration, as a blown-out sky will reduce the contrast of fainter meteors.

-· In general, you should target the highest ratio of exposure to on-board camera processing, keeping the delay between images as short as possible.
+Target the highest ratio of exposure to on-board camera processing and keep the delay between images as short as possible.
 Consider turning off your camera’s on-board long-exposure noise reduction to increase the rate of images you can take.